ONELab Firmware Packaging & Upload

 To ensure that ONELab is validating firmware that is compatible with LVFS, ONELab requires firmware submitted for testing to be provided in the LVFS-compatible .cab format.
 Both LVFS required and optional content must be included when building the .cab file to meet ONELab’s requirements to validate against SystemReady DT test suites.

-After reading this section, you will be able to successfully package their firmware in UEFI capsules that support SystemReady DT 2.1 requirements.
+After reading this section, you will be able to successfully package your firmware in UEFI capsules that support SystemReady DT 3.x requirements.
 This will also include providing firmware updates to existing ONELab Release Streams for verification.

 Building the ONELab Firmware File for Upload